impresso/impresso.github.io/_posts/2020-01-05-state-corpus-january2020.md

   - src: posts/pr-corpus-stats-plot2.png
 ---

-On the occasion of the first public release of the _impresso_ interface, we wish to take stock of our newspaper corpus.
+On the occasion of the first public release of the Impresso interface, we wish to take stock of our newspaper corpus.
 More than a year has passed since the last corpus update...

 <!-- more -->

-On the occasion of the first public release of the _impresso_ interface, we wish to take stock of our newspaper corpus.
-More than a year has passed since the [last corpus update](https://impresso-project.ch/news/2018/04/17/state-collection-april18.html) and a lot has happened in _impresso_ ever since!
+On the occasion of the first public release of the Impresso interface, we wish to take stock of our newspaper corpus.
+More than a year has passed since the [last corpus update](https://impresso-project.ch/news/2018/04/17/state-collection-april18.html) and a lot has happened in Impresso ever since!

-## _Impresso_ in numbers
+## Impresso in numbers

-So far our data acquisition strategy has been focussing on Swiss and Luxembourgish newspapers and, as of January 2020, the _impresso_ corpus consists of **76 newspapers** (50 Swiss and 26 Luxembourgish), whose material breaks down as follow:
+So far our data acquisition strategy has been focussing on Swiss and Luxembourgish newspapers and, as of January 2020, the Impresso corpus consists of **76 newspapers** (50 Swiss and 26 Luxembourgish), whose material breaks down as follow:

 - number of newspaper issues: 604,769
 - number of pages: 5,445,822